South Eastern Freeway laws and penalties for heavy vehicles

 - Ocean Boulevard, Seacliff Park.

-As per Section 45C(2) of the Road Traffic Act 1961, trucks and buses that fail to drive in a gear low enough to enable the vehicle to be driven safely on the South Eastern Freeway down-track, or exceed the relevant speed limit by 10 km/h or more, are subject to:
+- fail to drive in a gear low enough to allow the vehicle to be driven safely on the South Eastern Freeway down-track

 - first offence: no disqualification